-- 10.1 The status of the Indigent may, even within the twelve (12) month validity period, alter if it is established that: - The consumption exceeds any of the norms stated in per metering period (month), the consumer will be charged normal tariff on the exceeding above-mentioned limits - ii.
-The household income exceeds the threshold - iii.
+- 10.1 The status of the Indigent may, even within the twelve (12) month validity period, alter if it is established: - The consumption exceeds any of the norms stated in per metering period (month), the consumer will be charged normal tariff on the exceeding above-mentioned limits - ii.
+The household income exceeds the threshold. - iii.
 The household employment status changes - iv.
-Fraudulent or incorrect information was supplied by the applicant and in such a case the applicant will have to repay all the benefits or support received. - 10.2 The status of Indigent will all cease to exist upon: - I. End of 12 (twelve) month cycle; - II.
-When the indigent account holder disposes of the property by means of sale or donation a.
-FREE BASIC ELECTRICITY
+Fraudulent or incorrect information was supplied by the applicant and in such a case the applicant will have to repay all the benefits or support received. - 10.2 The status of Indigent will all cease to exist upon: - I. End of 12 (twelve) month cycle. - II.
+When the indigent account holder disposes of the property by means of sale or donation - III.
+When a registered indigent applies in writing, to be delisted as a registered indigent either wholly or in part, which will be reported to Council.